-This billionaires' bonanza has played out against the pandemic pall: 80 million Americans have contracted COVID-19 and nearly one million have died from it.
+This billionaires' bonanza has played out against the pandemic pall: 236,258 Maine residents have contracted COVID-19 and 2,202 have died from it.
 Many small businesses have closed, daily life has been disrupted and the cost of everything from housing to gas has consumed a greater share of household incomes.
 Although prompt and ample federal action prevented much worse economic consequences from COVID and helped to speed recovery, businesses and families will once again face perils as many of these interventions expire shortly.